versionpress/versionpress/docs/Dev-Setup.md

 npm run tests:custom-with-wordpress -- -c phpunit.xml --filter RevertTest
 ```

-If you want to go entirely custom, use a raw `docker-compose` command:
+If you want to go entirely custom, use raw `docker-compose`:

 ```sh
 # PhpStorm-like invocation (copy/pasted from its console):
 docker-compose run --rm tests ../vendor/bin/phpunit --bootstrap /opt/versionpress/tests/phpunit-bootstrap.php --no-configuration /opt/versionpress/tests/Unit
 ```

-One thing to understand here is that there are two Docker Compose services:

-- Use `docker-compose run --rm tests` to run tests that don't need to boot up a working WordPress site, like unit tests.
-- Use `docker-compose run --rm tests-with-wordpress` for full integration tests.
+#### Test output

-**Output of tests** is written in the testdox format to container's `/var/opt/versionpress/logs` which is made available to you in your local folder `./dev-env/test-logs`.
-If you want to logs in [another format supported by PHPUnit](http://phpunit.readthedocs.io/en/7.1/textui.html#command-line-options), run tests manually like this:
+Npm scripts are configured to log in a TestDox format to container's `/var/opt/versionpress/logs` which is available to you in your local folder `./dev-env/test-logs`.

+To log in [another supported format](http://phpunit.readthedocs.io/en/7.1/textui.html#command-line-options), run tests manually like this:

 ```
 docker-compose run --rm tests ../vendor/bin/phpunit -c phpunit.xml --log-junit /var/opt/versionpress/logs/vp-tests.log
 ```

+#### Clean up tests

-After the tests are run, the whole Docker stack is kept up and running so that you can **inspect the test WordPress site**, its database, etc. The [end2end tests](#end2end-tests) section provides more info on this.
+If you've run tests that use the `tests-with-wordpress` service, the whole Docker stack is kept running so that you can inspect it later.
+For example, you can use your local Git client to explore the site's history in `dev-env/wp-for-tests`.
+The [end2end tests](#end2end-tests) section provides more info on this.

-Run `npm run stop` to **shut down the Docker stack** or `npm run stop-and-cleanup` to also remove the volumes and start fresh the next time.
+When you're done with tests, run `npm stop` to shut down the Docker stack or `npm run stop-and-cleanup` to also remove the volumes so that the next start is entirely fresh.

+#### Tips for tests

+- If you're trying to narrow down a bug, it's useful to run a smaller test suite via one of the options above and add `stopOnFailure="true"` to the XML file or `--stop-on-failure` on the command line.
+- Unit tests are also easy to get running locally, basically just run them in PhpStorm.
+- Tests can be debugged from PhpStorm, see below.

 <div id="running-tests-from-phpstorm"></div>

-#### Running tests from PhpStorm
+### Running tests from PhpStorm

-It is often useful to run or debug tests from PhpStorm.
-Again, version **2017.2** or newer is required as the earlier versions didn't support Docker Compose.
-There is a one-time setup to go through:
+PhpStorm makes it easy to select specific tests and also to debug them.
+There is a one-time setup to go through.

 First, if you're using _Docker for Mac_ or _Docker for Windows_, expose a daemon in Docker settings:

 ![image](https://user-images.githubusercontent.com/101152/27441580-43a964c8-576e-11e7-9912-1be811f73c4b.png)

-In PhpStorm, create a new Docker environment in _Build, Execution, Deployment_ > _Docker_:
+In PhpStorm, create a new Docker environment in _Settings_ > _Build, Execution, Deployment_ > _Docker_:

 ![image](https://user-images.githubusercontent.com/101152/27441828-ec760098-576e-11e7-9251-670204bf2643.png)